Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao): Introduction

-We present a rough tour through the proof in \cite{KKP08}.
-Katzarkov--Kontsevich--Pantev constructed a differential graded Batalin--Vilkovisky algebra (abbrev. \dgbva), with an associated differential graded Lie algebra (abbrev. \dgla), denoted by $(\mathfrak{g},\ddd_{\mathfrak{g}}).$ This \dgla\,\,includes another ``smaller” \dgla, denoted by $(\mathfrak{g}^\prime, \ddd_{\mathfrak{g}^\prime}),$ as a direct summand, where $(\mathfrak{g}^\prime, \ddd_{\mathfrak{g}^\prime})$ controls the \textit{locally trivial} deformations of the pair $(X,D).$ \footnote{Roughly speaking, the underlying philosophy can be described by Deligne's principle in the letter to J. Millson in 1986: ``\textit{in characteristic 0, a deformation problem is controlled by a \dgla, with quasi-isomorphic \dgla s giving the same deformation theory}”, see \cite{Del86}.} A key step in their construction is proving that the above \dgbva\,\,satisfies the \textit{degeneration property}, which they established using \textit{mixed Hodge theory}, see \cite[Lemma 4.21]{KKP08}.
-This degeneration property implies the homotopy abelianity of \((\mathfrak{g},\ddd_{\mathfrak{g}})\) and, consequently, that of \((\mathfrak{g}^\prime, \ddd_{\mathfrak{g}^\prime})\), ultimately leading to the conclusion of unobstructedness.
+We give a brief overview of the proof in \cite{KKP08}, which proceeds in three main stages. \begin{enumerate}[{1. }] \item \textit{Degeneration property of a DGBVA.}\quad Katzarkov--Kontsevich--Pantev construct a differential graded Batalin--Vilkovisky algebra (\dgbva), together with an associated differential graded Lie algebra (DGLA) \((\mathfrak{g}, \mathrm d_{\mathfrak{g}})\).
+This DGLA contains a direct summand \((\mathfrak{g}', \mathrm d_{\mathfrak{g}'})\) that governs the locally trivial deformations of the pair \((X,D)\).\footnote{Roughly speaking, the underlying philosophy is encapsulated in Deligne's principle from his 1986 letter to J. Millson: ``\textit{in characteristic $0$, a deformation problem is controlled by a \dgla, and quasi-isomorphic \dgla s give rise to the same deformation theory}'', see \cite{Del86}.} They then prove that this \dgbva\ satisfies the \emph{degeneration property} via the theory of mixed Hodge structures, see \cite[Lemma 4.21]{KKP08}.

+\item \textit{Homotopy abelianity and formal smoothness.}\quad The degeneration property implies that \((\mathfrak{g}, \mathrm d_{\mathfrak{g}})\) is \emph{homotopy abelian}, and hence the same holds for \((\mathfrak{g}', \mathrm d_{\mathfrak{g}'})\).
+As a consequence, the \emph{formal moduli space} associated with the \dgla\ \((\mathfrak{g}', \mathrm d_{\mathfrak{g}'})\) is smooth.
+This establishes the \emph{formal smoothness} of the Kuranishi space, meaning that the completion of its local ring at the maximal ideal is isomorphic to a ring of formal power series.

+\item \textit{From formal to analytic smoothness via Artin's theorem.}\quad To conclude that the Kuranishi space \(B\) is smooth as an analytic germ, one can appeal to M. Artin's fundamental approximation theorem \cite{Art68} on the existence of convergent solutions for analytic equations from the existence of formal solutions, which implies that this formally smooth analytic germ is in fact analytically smooth, see e.g. \cite[Theorem B.1]{RS20} for a detailed proof. \end{enumerate}